camelcasetechsd/appengine-pipelines-example/TASKS.md

 * `GET /cityinfo/build` - This endpoint shall trigger the pipelines to build the information from the APIs.
 * `GET /cityinfo/view` - This endpoint shall display the latest information retrieved from the Datastore.
-This should take the form of a listing, showing all ...
+This should take the form of a listing, showing each of the locations, with each of their field values displayed.

 ### Entities (Kinds)
 * `CityInfo` - Fields: `Location` (City name), `Info` (Extract from Wikipedia),